-- continue to conduct preclinical and clinical trials for our drug candidates, including the Phase III trials of Oxytrex and PTI-901 as well as a clinical program and formulation and development activities for Remoxy; - seek regulatory approvals for our drug candidates; - · develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.
+- continue to conduct preclinical and clinical trials for our drug candidates, including the clinical trials of Oxytrex, PTI-901 and Remoxy as well as formulation and development activities for Remoxy; - · seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.

 Product revenue will depend on our ability to receive regulatory approvals for, and successfully market, our drug candidates.
 If our development efforts result in regulatory approval and successful commercialization of our drug candidates, we will generate revenue from direct sales of our drugs and/or, if we license our drugs to future collaborators, from the receipt of license fees and royalties from sales of licensed products.
 We conduct our research and development programs through a combination of internal and collaborative programs.
-We rely on arrangements with universities, our collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.
+We rely on arrangements with universities, collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.

-Since our inception, we have focused all our research and development efforts on the research and development of opioid drugs for the treatment of pain.
-Research and development expenses related to this project for the period from inception through September 30, 2004 total \$85.1 million.
+Since our inception, we have focused all of our research and development efforts on the research and development of opioid drugs for the treatment of pain.
+Research and development expenses related to this project for the period from inception through March 31, 2005 total \$102.1 million.

 The following table summarizes expenses by category for research and development efforts (in thousands):